gaucho1978/BACCAble/README.md

 - In vumeter.c you shall set the number of leds in your leds strip, by modifing the following line: #define MAX_LED 46
 - If you want to use SHIFT WARNING INDICATOR functionality, you shall uncomment #define SHIFT_INDICATOR_ENABLED in main.h and set the define SHIFT_THRESHOLD to the rpm speed at which the indicator will start to be shown (2000rpm by default) (works only in race mode, and was tested only connected to C1 can bus)
 - If  you want the capability to enable and disable TC with left stalk button, you shall uncomment #define ESC_TC_CUSTOMIZATOR_ENABLED in main.h and connect the baccable to C2 can bus (pin 12 and 13 of the OBD port)

+Note: compile the code in Release version and not debug since Release version is much more light (smaller elf file size).
+Some of BACCABLE videos shows how to compile.

 Software to use:
 - use stm32CubeIde to compile on windows
 - use stm32CubeProgrammer to flash the firmware elf file contained in subfolder firmware\ledsStripController\Release